devcongress/eXchange-old/CONTRIBUTING.md

 ###Running the migrations on your database

-The code assumes you set the `DATABASE_URL` environment variable on your system.
-It has the form:
+Set `EXCHANGE_DATABASE_URL` to your database URL.
+The URL should have the form:
 `postgres://username:password@database_server:port/database_name`.
-The user (or role) whose credentials you use should have the right permissions on the database.
+The user (or role) used should have the right permissions on the database.

 Then run the following commands: